-Whatever people say, the two expressions continue to coexist, but any lover of the French language will recognise that it is easy to understand that speed of execution and address are confused, if only because you need a good turn of hand to execute a gesture quickly.
-In the 3rd edition of its dictionary (1740), the Académie specified that tricks of the trade are "tricks of subtlety and skill that are performed with the hands", and she adds that definition of tour de main in the 1937 edition Fig. and fam, Having the knack, To have the way of doing things, the skillpractice.
+Whatever people say, the two expressions continue to coexist, but any lover of the French language will recognise that it's easy to understand that speed of execution and address are confused, if only because it takes a good hand to execute a gesture quickly.
+In the 3rd edition of its dictionary (1740), the Académie also stated that tricks of the trade are "tricks of subtlety and skill that are performed with the hands", and she adds that definition of tour de main in the 1937 edition Fig. and fam, Having the knack, To have the way of doing things, the skillpractice.

 Contradicting yourself is still saying something, but it's not convincing.
 In short, it's usage that will prove the Académie and the dictionaries right, or not!
 In the meantime, feel free to distinguish between the two expressions and use each of them!